ishanjain28/s3-mongo-backup/README.md

     },
     keepLocalBackups: false,  //If true, It'll create a folder in project root with database's name and store backups in it and if it's false, It'll use temporary directory of OS
     noOfLocalBackups: 5, //This will only keep the most recent 5 backups and delete all older backups from local backup directory
-    timezoneOffset: 300 //Timezone, It is assumed to be in hours if less than 16 and in minutes otherwise }
+    timezoneOffset: 300, //Timezone, It is assumed to be in hours if less than 16 and in minutes otherwise
+    quiet: true  //Default true, If true add --quiet to mongodump. could be usefull under linux }
 ```